 Gants Hill London Underground station is on the central line for easy and fast connections into the city centre.
 Just south of the district you’ll find Ilford mainline railway station.
 Nine different London bus routes run through Gants Hill from a variety of operators.
 The N8 Night Bus runs all the way from Hainault to Holles Street, covering a great deal of ground in between.

 If you prefer to drive, there’s plenty of roads in and out of the area, including a newly built section of the A406.
 You’ll also find convenient and frequent servicing by minicabs and traditional London Black Cabs to Gants Hill.

 What is there to do in Gants Hill?

-Whilst Gants Hill is mainly a residential area, there’s plenty of local amenities that pack a punch – many don’t leave the area for the greater city unless it’s for work.
+Whilst Gants Hill is mainly a residential area, there are plenty of local amenities that pack a punch.
+Many don’t leave the area for the greater city unless it’s for work.

 Gants Hill Library was built back in 1928 and has an impressive collection of books and music for a suburban facility.
 You’ll find a good reference room here too, which makes it a great space for quiet study, as well as free Wi-Fi, computer access and eBook services.

 Explore a typical Victorian and Georgian Stately Home

 Valentines Mansion is situated on the scenic Valentines Park and offers great views over the surrounding parkland.
 It’s free to visit and is open to all 10am-5pm Tue-Wed and 11am-4pm Sun.
 The beautifully restored Victorian kitchen is a real step back in time, and you can see art exhibitions and installations on display in the Georgian rooms.
 There’s even a café for you to relax with a coffee and cake after your explorations!

 The Holocaust Memorial Gardens is a small space within Valentines Park.
 This makes for a peaceful contemplation space should you be in need of some clear-thinking time.